List of Waynesburg Yellow Jackets head football coaches

 The Waynesburg Yellow Jackets football program is a college football team that represents Waynesburg University in the Presidents' Athletic Conference, a part of the Division III (NCAA).
 The team has had 21 head coaches since its first recorded football game in 1895.
-The current coach is Cornelius Coleman who first took the position for the 2022 season.
+Notably, Stan Keck was elected to the College Football Hall of Fame and William Tornabene coached the 1983 Waynesburg Yellow Jackets football team to the program's 300th win.
+Coach Cornelius Coleman who first took the position for the 2022 season was relieved of his duties on November 11, 2025.